cloudposse/docs/content/faq/view-host-ami-config.md

 ---
-title: "Can we see host machine configuration?"
+title: "Can we see host machine configuration for `kops`?"
-description: "Yes, host machine AMI and image configuration is viewable."
+description: "Yes, host machine AMI and image configuration is on GitHub."
 tags:
 - host machine
 - AMI